aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-graphic-elements/working-with-charts/_index.md

 ## How to Set Chart Axis Properties

 If you want to work with chart axis, scaling, and display units for the value axis, please use [ChartAxis](https://apireference.aspose.com/words/net/aspose.words.drawing.charts/chartaxis), [AxisDisplayUnit](https://apireference.aspose.com/words/net/aspose.words.drawing.charts/axisdisplayunit), and [AxisScaling](https://apireference.aspose.com/words/net/aspose.words.drawing.charts/axisscaling) classes.
-The code example given below shows how to define X and Y-axis properties.
+The code example given below demonstrates how to define X and Y-axis properties.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-WorkingWithChartAxis-DefineXYAxisProperties.cs" >}}

 ### How to Set Date Time Value of Axis

-The following code example shows how to set date/time values to axis properties.
+The following code example demonstrates how to set date/time values to axis properties.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-WorkingWithChartAxis-SetDateTimeValuesToAxis.cs" >}}

 ### How to Format Number Value of Axis

-` `The following code example shows how to change the format of numbers on the value axis.
+` `The following code example demonstrates how to change the format of numbers on the value axis.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-WorkingWithChartAxis-SetNumberFormatForAxis.cs" >}}

 ### How to Set Bounds of Axis

 The AxisBound class represents a minimum or maximum bound of axis values.
 Bound can be specified as a numeric, date-time or a special "auto" value.
-The following code example shows how to set bounds of an axis.
+The following code example demonstrates how to set bounds of an axis.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Charts-WorkingWithChartAxis-SetboundsOfAxis.cs" >}}